 If you use a value for ibound that is smaller than the size of the first AG, the filesystem will determine an appropriate value to use instead.
-To illustrate this, carrying on from the example in "Example Using Valid Size for ibound":
+To illustrate this, carrying on from the example in "Maximizing SSD Storage of Inodes for an SSD/HDD Filesystem":

-1. Unmount the filesystem:
+- 1. Unmount the filesystem:

-cxfsxe4:~ # umount /mnt
+- cxfsxe4:~ # umount /mnt

-2. Mount the filesystem with an ibound value that is obviously too small, such as 1:
+- 2. Mount the filesystem with an ibound value that is obviously too small, such as 1: